Is a Master's Degree Worth It? Find The Master's Degrees Worth the Money

-What are your goals?
-When it comes to MBAs, I can safely say most people pursue this degree in order to increase their salary.
+When it comes to MBAs, it’s safe to say that most people pursue an advanced degree in order to increase their salary.
 In this case, the only measurement that matters is the same one you’ll focus on in an MBA financial class: a cost-benefit analysis based purely on the numbers.

 But this is not the only reason people decide to attend graduate school.
-Some people decide to go to graduate school, particularly in an economy with high unemployment, to mark time while they’re waiting for better job offers to come around.
-Others choose to pursue post-graduate education because they have a thirst for knowledge and feel comfortable in an academic setting.
+Some people decide to get a master’s degree, particularly in an economy with high unemployment, to kill time while they’re waiting for better job offers to come around.
+Others choose to pursue a graduate education because they have a thirst for knowledge and feel comfortable in an academic setting.

 Perception is reality.
 It’s quite possible that you can get a better graduate education at a state university than you can at an Ivy League school.
-If the people you want to work for generally have Ivy League degrees, you will want to emulate your future bosses and mentors.
+If the people you want to work for generally have Ivy League degrees, though, you may want to emulate your future bosses and mentors.

-However, what if your employer restricts a tuition benefit to those who stay with the company for a certain amount of years and requires you to reimburse the company for tuition if you leave, consider whether the company will really provide the opportunities you’d be interested in with your new degree.
+However, what if your employer restricts a tuition benefit to those who stay with the company for a certain amount of years?
+If they require you to reimburse the company for tuition if you leave too soon, consider whether the company will really provide the opportunities you’d be interested in with your new degree.
 Sometimes the best offers only come when you move from one company to another.

 If you aren’t receiving any tuition assistance, and particularly if you have to take out loans, finances must be at least one of your considerations.
 Is it likely your income will increase with this new degree?
 How long will it take for your salary differential to cover the cost of tuition and interest on the loans?
 How long will you have to continue paying off those loans?